data-preservation-programs/singularity/docs/en/cli-reference/storage/create/s3/chinamobile.md

       If true use AWS S3 dual-stack endpoint (IPv6 support).

       See [AWS Docs on Dualstack Endpoints](https://docs.aws.amazon.com/AmazonS3/latest/userguide/dual-stack-endpoints.html)

+   --use-arn-region
+      If true, enables arn region support for the service.

    --list-chunk
       Size of listing chunk (response list for each ListObject S3 request).